Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 Similar to solid-state systems, a thermodynamic limit is identified by scaling $N$ and $L$ leaving $n(0)$ constant.
 Due to the dependence of $L$ on $\nu$ and $N$, this imposes that the axial trap frequency shall scale with $N$ as \cite{Morigi:2004a}

 with the reference frequency

 and $a_0=a(0)$ the interparticle distance at the chain center.

-Strictly speaking, thermal and quantum fluctuations destroy diagonal long-range order in one dimension, thus the linear chain is unstable in the thermodynamic limit.
-Yet, this is an academic argument.
+The above analysis ignores thermal and quantum fluctuations, which tend to suppress long-range order in one dimension.
+Strictly speaking, a perfectly ordered linear chain is unstable in the thermodynamic limit ($L\rightarrow\infty$).
+In practice, however, under suitable conditions the crystalline order can persist over sufficiently large length scales so that the chain effectively appears as fully ordered.
 Stability against quantum fluctuations has been studied in \cite{Schulz:1993} by means of a treament based on bosonization, showing that at zero temperature the density-density correlations of a one-dimensional Wigner crystal decay with the distance $x$ as $\exp(-c\sqrt{\log x})$ with $c$ a constant \cite{Schulz:1993}.
 This is an extremely slow decay: any large (but finite) chain can be considered crystallized.
 Stability against thermal fluctuations requires $Q^2\log N/(4\pi\epsilon_0 a_0)\gg \kappa_BT$, namely, the potential energy scale is larger than the thermal fluctuations where $T$ is the temperature and the classical equipartition theorem has been used \cite{Morigi:2004b}.
 This shows that, for sufficiently large chains, the long-range Coulomb correlations dominate over thermal disorder.